Skip to content

 Our Values

-We believe in fostering learning spaces where everyone feels welcomed and valued.
-Our approach recognises that each person brings their own lived experience and cultural perspective, which enriches our collective understanding of healing and connection.
+We believe in fostering learning spaces where everyone feels welcomed and valued (with consent, choice, and power named and respected).
+Our approach recognises that each person brings their own lived experience, embodied history and cultural perspective, which enriches our collective understanding of healing and connection in relationship.

-We see ourselves as contributors to the broader movement toward trauma-informed care.
-This means approaching our work with openness, humility, and a genuine desire to learn from the diverse experiences of our training community.
+We see ourselves as contributors to the broader movement toward trauma-informed and relationally grounded care.
+This means approaching our work with openness, humility, and a genuine desire to learn from the diverse experiences of our training community, while staying attentive to culture, difference, and the social contexts in which suffering and healing occur.

 Our Commitment to Inclusion

-We are dedicated to fostering a welcoming and respectful training environment for all participants.
+We are dedicated to fostering a welcoming and respectful training environment for all participants (where consent, choice, and power are named and worked with rather than hidden).
 If you experience any concerns about cultural sensitivity or inclusivity during your training, we encourage you to speak with your training assistant or contact our lead trainer directly.
-We are committed to listening, learning, and working together to address any issues that arise.
+We are committed to listening, learning, and working together to address any issues that arise and to supporting repair when rupture happens.

 1